-—John Wesley Reid is the editor-in-chief at the Falkirk Center.
+—John Wesley Reid is the editor-in-chief of the Standing for Freedom Center.
 Follow him on Twitter at @johnwesleyreid.

 Grace and truth, if nothing else, is what I hope saturates this op-ed and that my vehemently held opinion should never come at the expense of a Christ-focused delivery.

 I am not a pastor nor virologist, and I hope not to speak beyond the authority of my credentials.
 In this op-ed, I address why I believe that pastors should reopen their church doors in full capacity despite any current prohibitions.
 I also address counter-arguments in this piece, and I hope to have done so charitably.
 I hope the same charity will be shown to me.
 Unless all parties, including myself, are willing to learn, this article will have been a waste of our time.